 2. Android 1.5, Cupcake – 2009

 With the second public release of Android, they started naming the versions.
-The introduction of Android Cupcake brought some major changes to the operating systems.
+The introduction of Android Cupcake brought some significant changes to the operating systems.
 There was an option to capture videos along with photos.
 The widgets were now open for third-party developers.
 Also, this version brought up the on-screen keyboard.

 3. Android 1.6, Donut – 2009